 Border Force and National Crime Agency

-We are aware of at least one report in January 2022 relating to the above:
+We are aware of four reports in January 2023 relating to the above:

 Sentences and Convictions

 We are aware of at least 38 reports in January 2023 of sentences and convictions for gun crime, including:

 - A 17-year-old youth has been jailed for fifteen years after being found guilty of wounding with intent to cause grievous bodily harm, two counts of possession of a firearm with intent to endanger life, two counts of possession of ammunition with intent to endanger life and one count of possession of ammunition without a firearms certificate.
 In December 2021 in Liverpool, Merseyside, he shot a man against whom he had a grudge, leaving him with serious injuries to both legs.
 The following month, he was involved in the shooting of another man and, while on bail for this offence, was found in possession of a pistol and ammunition.
 Following sentencing, a police spokesperson said that the youth was involved in “unparalleled street violence and organised crime”.